 7.G.F.6B Volume of objects composed only of right prisms having triangular or quadrilateral bases.

 The Proficient student is able to solve real-world and mathematical problems involving:

-- A. i.
-Find a missing dimension when given the area of objects composed of triangles, quadrilaterals, circles, and semi-circles. - ii.
-Find a missing dimension when given the surface area of objects composed of triangles and quadrilaterals - B. Find a missing dimension when given the volume of objects composed only of right prisms having triangular or quadrilateral bases.
+- A. Area and surface area of objects composed of triangles and quadrilaterals; - B. Volume of objects composed only of right prisms having triangular or quadrilateral bases.